 GeneCards Summary for GGT5 Gene

 GGT5 (Gamma-Glutamyltransferase 5) is a Protein Coding gene.
-Among its related pathways are Linoleic acid metabolism and Cyanoamino acid metabolism.
-GO annotations related to this gene include gamma-glutamyltransferase activity and glutathione hydrolase activity.
+Diseases associated with GGT5 include Capillariasis and Glutathionuria.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Glutathione metabolism.
+Gene Ontology (GO) annotations related to this gene include obsolete gamma-glutamyltransferase activity and glutathione hydrolase activity.
 An important paralog of this gene is GGT1.

 Cleaves the gamma-glutamyl peptide bond of glutathione and glutathione-S-conjugate such as leukotriene C4 (PubMed:21447318).
 Does not cleaves gamma-glutamyl compounds such as gamma-glutamyl leucine (PubMed:21447318).
 May also catalyze a transpeptidation reaction in addition to the hydrolysis reaction, transferring the gamma-glutamyl moiety to an acceptor amino acid to form a new gamma-glutamyl compound (PubMed:21447318).
 Acts as a negative regulator of geranylgeranyl glutathione bioactivity by cleaving off its gamma-glutamyl group, playing a role in adaptive immune responses (PubMed:30842656).